 The exciting and innovative courses in Health, Social Care and Nursing at Riverside College provide students with invaluable experience in a variety of different healthcare settings allowing them to develop professional skills to a high standard.

 An integral part of the courses is the completion of a range of placements which offer the opportunity for the student to develop vital practical skills and relate theory to practice.
-At Riverside students benefit from our new clinical practice ward with the latest equipment, and our innovative partnerships with the NHS and Community Integrated Care (CIC) offers students wide ranging experiences and skills in settings including hospitals, mental health care settings, care homes, SEN schools and with social work agencies.
+At Riverside, students benefit from our new clinical practice ward with the latest equipment, and our innovative partnerships with the NHS and Community Integrated Care (CIC) offers students wide ranging experiences and skills in settings including hospitals, mental health care settings, care homes, SEN schools and social work agencies.

-Courses available in Health and Social Care
+Courses available in Health, Social Care and Nursing

 |1||CACHE Diploma||Introduction to Health & Social Care and Children and Young People||Kingsway||1 Year|

 |3||BTEC Extended Diploma||Health and Social Care||Cronton and Kingsway||2 Years|

 |3||BTEC Extended Diploma||Nurse Cadet Programme (Health Studies)||Cronton||2 Years|